-While most professionals recognize this, they don't know how to tap into their networks to proactively generate sales referrals.
+While most sellers recognize the power of referrals, they don't know how to tap into their networks to proactively generate sales referrals.

 This happens for a number of reasons.
 Many sellers are uncomfortable asking for referrals.
 They either don't want to appear "salesy" or desperate for the work.
 Or it might be insecurity—they're not sure if they actually deliver value and benefit to their clients.

 That's why we put together this list of 15 tactical tips for generating more referrals.

 Be referable.
 To make referral marketing a proactive part of your lead generation activities, you need to actually be referable.
 Ensure that you deliver what you promise, when you promise.
 Your clients need to be able to speak to the value you provide and have the means to leave online reviews, provide testimonials, or share content.

 Don't rely on accidental referrals.
 It's important to get clear on who you want to attract as clients.
 What does your ideal buyer look like?
 Consider their business objectives, values, and interests.
 You’ll also want to plan how your network can help you get referrals to those clients.